Affiliation (family law): Affiliation procedures in England

 Any woman who is single, a widow, or a married woman living apart from her husband, may make an application for a summons, and it is immaterial where the child is begotten, provided it is born in England.
 An application for a summons may be made before the birth of the child, but in this case, the statement of the mother must be in the form of a sworn deposition.
 The defendant must be over 14 years of age.
 No agreement on the part of the woman to take a sum down in a discharge of the liability of the father is a bar to the making of an affiliation order.
 In the case of twins, it is usual to make separate applications and obtain separate summonses.

-The Summary Jurisdiction Act (1879) makes due provision for the enforcement of an order of affiliation.
-In the case of soldiers an affiliation order cannot be enforced in the usual way, but by the Army Act (1881), if an order has been made against a soldier of the regular forces, and a copy of such order be sent to the secretary of state, he may order a portion of the soldier's pay to be retained.
+The Summary Jurisdiction Act 1879 (42 & 43 Vict. c.
+49) makes due provision for the enforcement of an order of affiliation.
+In the case of soldiers an affiliation order cannot be enforced in the usual way, but by the Army Act 1881 (44 & 45 Vict. c.
+58), if an order has been made against a soldier of the regular forces, and a copy of such order be sent to the secretary of state, he may order a portion of the soldier's pay to be retained.
 There is no such special legislation with regard to sailors in the Royal Navy.